Diabulimia

 Causes of diabulimia

-Like all eating disorders, the cause of diabulimia, an eating disorder associated with type 1 diabetes, is an interplay of genetic, biological, psychological and sociocultural factors.
+People with diabetes face an increased risk for eating disorders.
+Like all eating disorders, the cause of diabulimia stems from genetic, biological, psychological and sociocultural factors.
 Learn more about the causes of eating disorder behaviors in the link below.

 Diabulimia signs to watch for